stefanbylund/zxnext_layer2/README.md

 ## Known Problems

-The default layer 2 palette colours are not correct in neither CSpect nor ZEsarUX.

-Using the second layer 2 palette does not work in CSpect.

-Hardware vertical scrolling doesn't work properly in ZEsarUX.

-Hardware scrolling is a bit jerky in ZEsarUX 6.1 compared to CSpect 1.10.
+Hardware scrolling is a bit jerky in ZEsarUX compared to CSpect.

-Paging the main layer 2 screen to the top 16K RAM doesn't work in ZEsarUX.

 ## License